python-discord/bot/bot/resources/tags/local-file.md

     file = discord.File(f)
 ```
 When using the file-like object, you have to open it in `rb` mode.
 Also, in this case, passing filename to it is not necessary.
 Please note that `filename` can't contain underscores.
-This is Discord limitation.
+This is a Discord limitation..

 [`discord.Embed`](https://discordpy.readthedocs.io/en/latest/api.html#discord.Embed) instances have a [`set_image`](https://discordpy.readthedocs.io/en/latest/api.html#discord.Embed.set_image) method which can be used to set an attachment as an image:
 ```py